Rich Text & Media Blocks

 Image uploads

-When the media type is set to Image, an image upload field appears.
-Click to browse your device and select an image file.
-The uploaded image is previewed in the settings panel so you can verify it looks correct before saving.
+With Image selected, click the upload field to browse and select a file.
+The image previews in the settings panel before saving.

 YouTube embeds